jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4451

-#### Feature Dismissed as Unnecessary or Unappealing (18%)
+#### Feature Rejected as Unnecessary or Counterproductive (17%)

-Skepticism toward private server locations runs 3:1 against adoption in this segment, with participants viewing the feature as a gimmick or irrelevant to their needs.
-Technical drawbacks including maintenance burden, traceability concerns, and potential security vulnerabilities outweigh perceived benefits.
-A minority express active distrust, fearing identity exposure or questioning whether VPNs deliver promised privacy.
-This resistance signals a segment unlikely to convert without significant value proposition repositioning or trust-building measures.
+Strong resistance appears toward private server locations, with participants viewing the feature as a gimmick or security liability.
+Concerns about traceability and maintenance requirements outweigh perceived benefits by a ratio of 2:1 in this segment.
+Several participants prefer servers in different countries specifically to maximize anonymity, making personal locations counterintuitive to their VPN usage goals.
+Skepticism about VPN reliability and fears of identity exposure through predictable location patterns reinforce rejection.
+This segment prioritizes simplicity and traditional VPN functionality, suggesting marketing should avoid emphasizing this feature to avoid alienating privacy purists.

 **Quotes:**